PM Modi to be honoured by Bill & Melinda Gates Foundation for Swachch Bharat Abhiyan | Devdiscourse

-Prime Minister Narendra Modi will be honored with the prestigious 'Global Goalkeeper Award' next week by the Bill and Melinda Gates Foundation for his leadership and commitment to improving access to sanitation in India.
+Prime Minister Narendra Modi will be honoured with the prestigious 'Global Goalkeeper Award' next week by the Bill and Melinda Gates Foundation for his leadership and commitment to improve access to sanitation in India.
 The prime minister will also address global leaders and corporate executives at the Bloomberg Global Business Forum during his visit here for the high-level UN General Assembly (UNGA) session.

+Meanwhile, according to reports, the foundation said on Monday that Hollywood actors Jameela Jamil and Riz Ahmed are among those who have pulled out of the ceremony.
+Asked for the reason of quitting to participate in the event, Jamil said she would "not be commenting" on the matter on the pretext of trolling in the form of rape and death threats.

+On the other hand, Ahmed, the first Asian to win a Prime Time Emmy, is yet to make a comment.
+He is known for his vocal stand against Islamophobia and racism.

-In a statement to CNN, the Bill and Melinda Gates Foundation defended its decision, saying: "Before the Swachh Bharat mission, over 500 million people in India did not have access to safe sanitation, and now, the majority do.
-There is still a long way to go, but the impacts of access to sanitation in India are already being realized.
+In a statement to CNN, the Bill and Melinda Gates Foundation defended its decision to honour Prime Minister Modi, saying: "Before the Swachh Bharat mission, over 500 million people in India did not have access to safe sanitation, and now, the majority do.
+There is still a long way to go, but the impacts of access to sanitation in India are already being realised.
 "The Swachh Bharat mission can serve as a model for other countries around the world that urgently need to improve access to sanitation for the world's poorest."

 The annual awards, in five categories, are presented to leaders and individuals for their efforts in achieving the Sustainable Development Goals (SDGs).
 The categories are Progress, Changemaker, Campaign, Goalkeepers Voice and the Global Goalkeeper.